hao-beixi/f22-assignments/assignment-2/README.md

     For example, if your link is `https://drive.google.com/file/d/<file_id>/view?usp=sharing`, then add the following url download_weights.py: `WEIGHT_FILE_URL=https://drive.google.com/uc?id=<file_id>`

-    To test that your model weights URL is setup properly in the evaluate_face_detection.py script, run it as:
+    To test that your model weights URL is setup properly using the `download_weights.py` script.
+Run it as:
     ```bash
     $ ./download_weights.py
     ```
     The script should then download your weights file to your local drive.

-    **NOTE:** The `performance` of your model will be evaluated using the `evaluate_face_detection.py` script within the `assignment-4/face_detection` directory.
+    **NOTE:** The `performance` of your model will be evaluated using the `evaluate_face_detection.py` script within the `assignment-2/face_detection` directory.
 The script will be run on a test set (that is not provided as part of this assignment) but that you can assume comes from the same image distribution as the data that is provided in the 64x64_data.npz file.
 The expectation is that your model should reach at least **0.9 (or 90%) binary accuracy** on the (unseen) test set.
-You can read more about binary accuracy in the [official TensorFlow documentation](https://www.tensorflow.org/versions/r2.6/api_docs/python/tf/keras/metrics/BinaryAccuracy).
+You can read more about the binary accuracy metric in the [official TensorFlow documentation](https://www.tensorflow.org/versions/r2.6/api_docs/python/tf/keras/metrics/BinaryAccuracy).

     In general, we recommend that you use [TensorBoard](https://www.tensorflow.org/guide/summaries_and_tensorboard) to monitor the performance of your model in a validation set as it trains.